steinwurf/kodo-ns3-examples/README.rst

 * http://groups.google.com/group/steinwurf-dev

-If you make new examples or use the examples provided here for your research please let us know - we would be happy to add links to your work or potentially include them as new examples!
+If you make new examples or use the examples provided here for your research, please let us know!

+We would be happy to add links to your work or potentially include them as new examples!